 This time the protection alone was not enough.
 Judith had to act.
 She had to save the rest of her family, and so she shot the perpetrators on the spot, killing them instantly.

 What happened next shocked Judith, her family and friends.
 Many of her surrounding neighbors called for her arrest, siding with the murderers, victimizing them, accusing her of being the aggressor, demanding her to leave and telling the world she had no right to live there.
 They actually said that she was the one in the wrong for being on her family’s land in the first place, and they called the two people who had murdered her child and the guard, martyrs—martyrs because they died for their cause, which apparently, was to break into Judith’s home, destroy it and kill her and her family.
 And somehow, newspapers both near and far printed headlines condemning Judith’s actions to protect her loved ones, only casually mentioning in the body of the articles that the perpetrators had killed two people, who had accidentally run into their knives.

 Though Judith was not arrested, the blame game went on.
 No matter.
 She stood her ground, on her land, the land of her family and generations upon generations of ancestors before them.
 She stayed put, beefed up security measures, and lived her life to the fullest.

 The antagonists could obsess over death, but she would embrace life.

 D.M.
-Miller is the author of the interfaith “Heart” series.
+Miller is the author of the interfaith “Heart” series as well as the poetry collection, Dandelion Fuzz and the memoir, Half-Jew: Searching for Identity.
 The product of an interfaith marriage herself, Miller’s work explores the difficult themes of religion, politics, ethnicity, culture, family, ancestry and love.
-Her books are available on Amazon.
+See her books on Amazon.